kin-cheung/aos_notes/lectures/4_shared_memory.md

 <img src="resources/4_shared_memory/rpc4.png">

 To summarize, during the actual calls, copies through the kernel are eliminated.
-The **actual overhead that are incurred in making these calls are 1) the client trap/kernel validation, 2) the switching of domains/address spaces** between the client and the server and 3) the return trap that goes back to the client address space.
+The **actual overhead that are incurred in making these calls are 1) the client trap/kernel validation, 2) the switching of domains/address spaces between the client and the server and 3) the return trap that goes back to the client address space**.
 The implicit overhead comes from the loss of locality during the domain switching.

 ### RPC on SMP